Mod-phi convergence I: Normality zones and precise deviations: Dependency graphs and mod-Gaussian convergence

 \end{lemma}

 \begin{proof} Lists $(v_1,\dots,v_r)$ as in the lemma are constructed as follows.
-First choose any vertex $v_1$ among the $N$ vertices.
-Then consider a neighbor $j$ of $1$ in $T$.
-As we require $G[v_1,\dots,v_r]$ to contain $T$, they must also be neighbor in $G[v_1,\dots,v_r]$, that is to say that $v_j=v_1$ or $v_j$ is a neighbour of $v_1$ in $T$.
+First consider a neighbor $j$ of $1$ in $T$.
+As we require $G[v_1,\dots,v_r]$ to contain $T$, the vertices $1$ and $j$ must also be neighbors in $G[v_1,\dots,v_r]$, {\it i.e.} $v_j=v_1$ or $v_j$ is a neighbor of $v_1$ in $T$.
 Thus, once $v_1$ is fixed, there are at most $D+1$ possible values for $v_j$.
 The same is true for all neighbors of $1$ and then for all neighbors of neighbors of $1$ and so on. \end{proof}